-CLINICAL PASTORAL EDUCATION PROGRAM
+CLINICAL PASTORAL EDUCATION (CPE)

-Goodwin House residents support CPE through their involvement with students, membership on the CPE Professional Advisory Group, serving as professional consultants, presenting seminars, and financial gifts that support the students and the ongoing CPE program.
+Goodwin House residents support CPE through their involvement with students, membership on the CPE Professional Advisory Group, serving as professional consultants, presenting seminars, and through financial gifts that support the students and the ongoing CPE program.